 mail to the Faculty Center, mail code 125 or faxed to the Office of Teaching and Learning

 III.
 Travel grants are not interchangeable.

 If a faculty member has been granted funding for a conference, and the faculty member

 decides to attend a different conference, then the previous grant becomes void.
 If

 Faculty are awarded a grant and decide not to attend the approved conference, they

-Criteria used by the Senate Faculty Development Committee (or the Faculty Center for
+Criteria used by the Senate Faculty Development Committee in considering grants:

 - All proposed travel must be deemed to ultimately represent a potential benefit to